alex-emslie/radioveloso/guides/source/configuring.md

 [`Deprecation::Behavior`][deprecation_behavior] for a description of the available options.

-In the default generated `config/environments` files, this is set to `:raise` for both development and test, and it is omitted for production in favor of [`config.active_support.report_deprecations`](#config-active-support-report-deprecations).
+This option is intended for development and test.
+For production, favor [`config.active_support.report_deprecations`](#config-active-support-report-deprecations).

 #### `config.active_support.disallowed_deprecation_warnings`